 |06.||Kathmandu (KTM) – Paro (PBH) & Return||Economy||$ 435.00|

-Note: The above flight fares are tentatively quoted which are based on the fares before COVID-19 Pandemic and are subject to change without any prior notification.
+Note: The above flight fares are tentatively quoted based on the foods before the COVID-19 Pandemic and are subject to change without prior notification.

-Every traveler from any country who wanted to visit Bhutan needs to obtain a Bhutan Visa Clearance before the travel to Bhutan.
-Even the nationals from India, Bangladesh, and the Maldives need to obtain a visa clearance/entry permit.
-Read the blog, Bhutan ends free entry for the regional tourists including India to know about the recent changes of the rules by the Bhutanese government.
-Your tour operator can obtain your Bhutan visa; you will be required to send your color scanned passport copy to your tour operator who will apply for your visa.
-Your passport must be valid for at least 6 months from the travel date.
-Before you will fly to Bhutan, your tour operator will send you a copy of your Visa clearance, you will need to show that paper to the airline counter while checking in.
+Every traveler from any country who wants to visit Bhutan must obtain a Bhutan Visa Clearance before traveling to Bhutan.
+Even nationals from India, Bangladesh, and the Maldives need a visa clearance/entry permit.
+Read the blog, Bhutan ends free entry for regional tourists, including India, to know about the recent changes in the rules by the Bhutanese government.
+Your tour operator can obtain your Bhutan visa; you must send your color-scanned passport copy to your tour operator, who will apply for your visa.
+Your passport must be valid for at least six months from the travel date.
+Before you fly to Bhutan, your tour operator will send you a copy of your Visa clearance; you will need to show that paper to the airline counter while checking in.
 The original visa will be stamped into your passport upon arrival at the Paro International Airport.

 Accommodation: As per the minimum standard package in Bhutan, you will be provided at least a 3-star category of hotels.
-If you prefer to upgrade to 4 or 5-star hotels, you can request the operator.
+You can request the operator if you prefer to upgrade to 4 or 5-star hotels.
 Some additional fees will be added while upgrading your rooms or hotels.

-Food: As per the minimum standard daily package, all meals including breakfast are included in the package.
-Your breakfast and dinner are provided at the hotel premises and lunch is provided en route.
-All meals are provided in a buffet plan and several traditional local meals are served.
+Food: As per the minimum standard daily package, all meals, including breakfast, are included in the box.
+Your breakfast and dinner are provided at the hotel premises, and lunch is provided en route.
+All meals are provided in a buffet plan, and several traditional local meals are served.
 Soft or alcoholic beverages are not included in the package.

-The most unique feature of Bhutanese food is its sharp taste.
-Chillis are a crucial ingredient in almost every place because Bhutanese love spicy food.
-However, the food provided for tourists is not spicy considering their different tastes.
+The unique feature of Bhutanese food is its sharp taste.
+Chillis are a crucial ingredient in almost every place because of Bhutanese love spicy food.
+However, the food for tourists is not spicy considering their different tastes.
 If clients want to try spicy food, they have to request it.

 Tipping: Tipping is expected but not mandatory.
 US$ 15-20 a day for a guide and USD 10-15 a day for the driver is a kind of standard tipping.

 Smoking in Bhutan: Bhutan is the only country in the world that entirely bans the production and sale of Tobacco.
-Smoking is banned in public places.
-Tourists can bring in 200 cigarettes but please ask your guide to find a specific place to smoke.
-Hotels, local bars, and restaurants do accommodate smokers and they have their indoor smoking rooms.
+Smoking is prohibited in public places.
+Hotels, local bars, and restaurants accommodate smokers and have indoor smoking rooms.
+Tourists can bring in 200 cigarettes, but please ask your guide to find a specific area to smoke.

-We have listed most of the headings based on our previous clients’ experiences in Bhutan.
-If you have more questions, feel free to contact us at any time.
+We have listed most headings based on our previous clients’ experiences in Bhutan.
+If you have more questions, feel free to contact us anytime.